 To communicate issues and concerns from the division to the CEC Representative Assembly;

-To inform CCC about the disposition of Representative Assembly issues and advice forwarded to the CEC Board of Directors.
+To inform CCC-DPHMD about the disposition of Representative Assembly issues and advice forwarded to the CEC Board of Directors.

 Section 7.
 Election of Officers and Terms of Office